About the Book

 Features & Details

-- Tags Jeff Cremer, South America, Machu Picchu, Sacred Valley of the Incas, Travel Photography, Huascaran, Travel, Photo, Lima, Cusco, Chinchero, Ollantaytambo, Llamas, Weaving, Family, Pisco, Trujillo, Paracas, Peru, Photography
+- Keywords Jeff Cremer, South America, Machu Picchu, Sacred Valley of the Incas, Travel Photography, Huascaran, Travel, Photo, Lima, Cusco, Chinchero, Ollantaytambo, Llamas, Weaving, Family, Pisco, Trujillo, Paracas, Peru, Photography

 Jeff Cremer has always been passionate about photography and travel, and has been fascinated by Peru since childhood.
 After exploring Costa Rica, Cremer lived and traveled throughout Peru from 2006 to 2009.
 He has since gone on explore the wonders of Colombia, and is planning an extensive sojourn in the Middle East.